CAVaccineInventory/vaccinatethestates/README.md

 ## How to begin local development

 ### Setup with Ruby 2.7
-- Start local development server with `script/server --dev`
+- Start local development server with `script/server`

 ### First time with Jekyll?